Moving

 Make time your ally – prepare early

 Once you cast the dice on your household moving, there is no reason to postpone preparations.
-Getting organized during a move is best with enough time on your hand.
+Getting organized during a move is best with enough time on your hands.
 It is essential to get ready mindfully, without feeling rushed and pressured by the lack of time.
 Did you know that moving houses is one of the top 3 most stressful life events?
 However, allowing yourself sufficient time to arrange the relocation will significantly decrease stress and anxiety levels.
 And if you want to make the entire process a breeze, consider virtual organizing consultations.
 It is a cost-effective solution to set up an organizing system in place.
 Also, it will be helpful if you find yourself struggling with what to keep or don’t even know how to start organizing your items for the move.

 Declutter and organize your current home